-TRAINING & CONSULTATION SERVICES:
+TRAINING & CONSULTATION SERVICES

+The Institute for Oral History encourages professional oral history scholarship through training workshops, lectures, and evaluations of interviews or projects.
 To ask questions about your project or to propose a workshop in your area, contact us.